dirtydancing/anduril/docs/anduril-manual.md

 ### Battery check:

 Blinks out the battery voltage per cell.
-Full is 4.2V, empty is about 3.0V.
-The light blinks the whole-number digit first, pauses, then blinks out the "tenths" digit.
+Full is 4.20V, empty is about 3.00V.
+The light blinks the whole-number digit first, pauses, then blinks out the "tenths" digit, pauses, then blinks out the "hundredths" digit, in 0.02V steps.
 Then a longer pause, and it repeats.
-So for 4.2V, it would be "blink-blink-blink-blink .. blink-blink".
+So for 4.16V, it would be "blink-blink-blink-blink .. blink
+.. blink-blink-blink-blink-blink-blink".

 A "zero" digit is represented by a very quick blink.

+The battery check format has changed a few times:

+ - For Anduril 2 from 2024-04 or later, the battery voltage resolution is 0.02V steps (the last digit can be 0, 2, 4, 6, or 8).

+ - For Anduril 2 from 2023-12 or later, the battery voltage resolution is 0.025V steps (the last digit can be 0, 2, 5, or 7).

+ - For Anduril 2 from 2023-12 or earlier, the battery voltage resolution is 0.1V, so the light blinks the whole-number digit first, pauses, then blinks out the "tenths" digit.
+Then a longer pause, and it repeats.

 On lights with more than one set of LEDs, pressing `3C` during batt check mode can select which set of LEDs (which channel mode) it uses